-Repayment of loans designed for low-income or multiple-dependent recipients will often function the same way as any other school loan.
-Students typically have a grace period after graduation, usually up to 6 months, and then they must begin repayment.
-Students can choose a repayment plan that meets their needs, and they may also be allowed to apply for deferment plans if they are struggling financially during the repayment period.
+Repayment of loans created for low-income or multiple-dependent recipients will function similarly to any other school loan.
+Students typically have a grace period after graduation, for six months, and then they start the repayment.
+Students can choose a repayment plan that suits them best, and they can apply for deferment plans if they are struggling financially during the repayment period.

-If a student is awarded a scholarship or grant, it will be applied to tuition costs by the financial aid department at the student's university.
+If a student is given a scholarship/grant, it will be applied to tuition costs by the financial aid department at the student's university.

-Under normal circumstances your loans are subject to user-friendly conditions designed with repayment cushions for graduates entering the workforce.
-Deferments and grace periods are built-in, so students have a window in which to secure employment before repayment begins.
+Under normal circumstances, your loans are subject to user-friendly conditions designed with repayment cushions for graduates entering the workforce.
+Deferments and grace periods are built-in, so students have a window to secure employment before repayment starts.

-Direct Loans, formerly known as Stafford Loans, come with six-month grace periods following graduation.
-If your Direct Loan is subsidized, the Federal Government pays the interest during the grace period, after which your regular repayment schedule commences.
-Not the case with Federal Direct Unsubsidized Loans: Instead, you begin paying the interest as soon as the loan is funded.
+Grace Period - Direct Loans, formerly known as Stafford Loans, has six-month grace periods after graduation.
+If you have subsidized Direct Loan, the Federal Government pays the interest during the grace period, after which your regular repayment schedule begins.
+Not the case with Federal Direct Unsubsidized Loans: Instead, you start paying the interest as soon as the loan is funded.

-If you’ve been wondering about how to pay for college, now you know that certain financial aid is at your disposal.
-And fortunately, you can find opportunities that are designed for single moms, such as single-mother grants for college.
+If you’ve been wondering about how to pay for college, now you know that particular financial aid is at your disposal.
+And you can find opportunities that are meant for single moms, such as single-mother grants for college.

 Before resorting to student loans, don’t forget to apply for grants and scholarships.
-You might apply for first-generation student scholarships, for example, if you’re first in your family to seek a degree.
+You might ask for first-generation student scholarships, for example, if you’re first in your family to seek a degree.

 When applying for financial aid, find ways you can differentiate yourself on applications.
 After all, you’re more than a single mom.
 You’re a future college student, too.